-QUANTITATIVE STANDARDS

-CREDIT HOURS
+QUANTITATIVE STANDARDS: CREDIT HOURS

 Full-Time Students - To be eligible for continued receipt of financial aid, full-time students enrolled in a degree program must register for and complete at least 18 credit hours in an academic year.
-Receiving aid as a full-time student for the fall and spring semesters requires registering for at least 9 credit hours per semester.
+To receive aid as a full-time student for the fall and spring semesters requires registering for at least 9 credit hours per semester.

-Part-Time Students - To be eligible for continued receipt of financial aid, part-time students enrolled in a degree program must register for and complete at least 12 hours in an academic year.
+Part-Time Students - To be eligible for continued receipt of financial aid, part-time students enrolled in a degree program must register for and complete at least 12 credit hours in an academic year.
 To receive aid as a part-time student for the fall and spring semesters requires registering for at least 6 credit hours per semester.

-Students whose aid is split between academic years (fulltime/part-time) will have their aid eligibility reviewed based on a proration of annual requirements for the appropriate semester.
+Students whose status is split between academic years (full-time/part-time) will have their aid eligibility reviewed based on a proration of annual requirements for the appropriate semester.
 Also, the satisfactory progress standards are cumulative and will include all semesters of the student's enrollment, even those for which the student did not receive financial aid.

-QUALITATIVE STANDARDS: GPA
+QUALITATIVE STANDARDS: CUMULATIVE GRADE POINT AVAERAGE

-Grade Point Average Requirements - To be eligible for continued receipt of financial aid, these following requirements must be met by both full-time and part-time students:
+Grade Point Average Requirements - To be eligible for continued receipt of financial aid, both full-time and part-time students must meet the following requirements: